Generic Name: olanzapine/fluoxetine (oh-LAN-za-peen/floo-OX-e-teen)

 - Do not suddenly stop taking olanzapine/fluoxetine without checking with your doctor.
 Side effects may occur.
 They may include mental or mood changes, agitation, anxiety, irritability, numbness or tingling of the skin, dizziness, confusion, headache, trouble sleeping, or unusual tiredness.
 You will be closely monitored when you start olanzapine/fluoxetine and whenever a change in dose is made.

 - If you miss a dose of olanzapine/fluoxetine, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use olanzapine/fluoxetine.

 Important safety information:

 - Olanzapine/fluoxetine may cause drowsiness, dizziness, or blurred vision.
-These effects may be worse if you take it with alcohol or certain medicines.
-Take olanzapine/fluoxetine with caution.
-Do not drive or perform other possibly unsafe tasks until you know how you react to it.
+It may also cause you to not be able to make decisions, think clearly, or react quickly.
+Do not drive or perform other possibly unsafe tasks until you know how you react to olanzapine/fluoxetine.

 - Do not drink alcohol while you are taking olanzapine/fluoxetine.